-"Enough is as good as a feast" has become my favorite proverb.
-Obviously, it's a warning against consumerism, materialism, the excesses of capitalist acquisitiveness.
-Water in a jelly glass, it says, is as good as wine in crystal.
+It's a warning against crass consumerism, against materialism, against the excesses of capitalist acquisitiveness.
+Cold water in a jelly glass, it asserts, is as good as your $500 wine in crystal.
 As they used to gloss the proverb, no "avaricious scraping together that knows no bounds."

 So here's a proverb for this latter age: "enough is better than a feast."
 Much.